TheOdinProject/curriculum/ruby/advanced_ruby/pattern_matching.md

 # => [7, 8, 9]
 ~~~

 As a last example, we'll consider a common use case which will hopefully show where the find pattern could be a better fit than a conventional Ruby solution.
 It's not uncommon in Ruby to find yourself with an array of hashes or JSON data, and you might need to locate a record from that data.
 You need to match that data on a few hash keys.
-The data might look something this.
+The data might look something like this.

 ~~~ruby
 data = [